Yordan Alvarez Player Props: Astros vs. Angels

-The Houston Astros, including Yordan Alvarez (.219 batting average in his past 10 games), battle starting pitcher Reid Detmers and the Los Angeles Angels at Minute Maid Park, Thursday at 8:10 PM ET.
+The Houston Astros, including Yordan Alvarez (.188 batting average in his past 10 games), battle starter Shohei Ohtani and the Los Angeles Angels at Minute Maid Park, Friday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Twins.
+In his previous game he had a hitless performance (0-for-3) against the Angels.

 Yordan Alvarez Game Info & Props vs. the Angels